thecodehunter/react-native-activity-rings/README.md

 ```

-## Coming soon
+## Not yet supported

-Visualize more than 100 percentage on a ring is a valuable feature for specific use cases like the Apple Watch.
-Stay tuned!
+1. Visualize more than 100 percentage on a ring like the Apple Watch does.